Pat Haden: Professional career

 Haden played one season in the World Football League, its last, for the Southern California Sun, which allowed him to attend school in England at Oxford University under his Rhodes Scholarship.
-His decision to go to the United Kingdom for schooling hurt his NFL possibilities, as did a lack of height and arm strength, and he dropped to the seventh round of the 1975 NFL draft.
+His decision to go to the United Kingdom for schooling hurt his NFL possibilities, as did a lack of height and arm strength, and he dropped to the seventh round of the 1975 NFL draft with the 176th overall pick.

 Haden made the Los Angeles Rams' roster in 1976 as the third quarterback, behind James Harris and Ron Jaworski.
 When both Harris and Jaworski were injured, Haden was pressed into duty in the second game of the season.
 Haden responded by playing mostly mistake-free football, letting running backs Lawrence McCutcheon and John Cappelletti shoulder the offensive load and passing only occasionally.
 Harris returned to the lineup as starting quarterback and Haden went back to a backup role.
 In a Monday night game against the Cincinnati Bengals, Harris played poorly in a 20–12 loss, and Rams head coach Chuck Knox was ordered by team owner Carroll Rosenbloom to bench Harris in favor of Haden.
 This is documented in Knox's autobiography Hard Knox: The Life of an NFL Coach and William Rhoden's Third and a Mile: The Trials and Triumph of the Black Quarterback.
 At the time of the quarterback change, Harris was the top-rated passer of the National Football Conference.
 The NFL records show that Harris finished as the NFC's top-rated passer of 1976.
 Despite the change, the Rams went on to win the NFC Western Division title and a 14–12 upset of the defending NFC champion Dallas Cowboys in the opening round of the NFC playoffs, but the Rams fell to the Minnesota Vikings in the NFC championship game.